 - Tigi Bedhead Ego Boost

-However, keep in mind these products will not fix the split ends irrespective of what the bottle says in the description.
+Keep in mind these products will not fix the split ends irrespective of what the bottle description says.
 They will only provide temporary respite.

 4. Trim/Dust Every Few Weeks

 Every few weeks, take down your hair, look through, and dust lightly.